William Gilbert Puckey: Adventures

 A man of ingenuity, Puckey built what may have been New Zealand's first land yacht.
 He rigged a sail on his dray, which he then 'sailed' back down Ninety Mile Beach after visits and explorations up that beach, letting the horse have an easy run home.

 Impact on Northland

 During Puckey's lifetime, he influenced and enriched the region of Northland greatly.
 Because he was a skilled builder, carpenter, inventor and architect, many of Kaitaia's original buildings, bridges and roads were built under his supervision.
 Tools that he used and created can be seen in the Te Ahu Heritage (Far North Museum).

 His fluency in the Māori language meant that he could correctly translate and communicate parts of the Bible into the Māori idiom and language, great assistance for other missionaries and their relations with other Māori communities.
 Māori converted to Christianity due to Puckey's and his wife's evangelical efforts and example, often spent their life on the mission station, helping to convert other Māori.

-A Man of Honour

-Puckey lived his life as an honest, humane, and sincere man with considerable integrity; he maintained strong connections with the church and with the purpose of converting Māori to Christianity and translating the Gospel so that Māori could understand it.
-Even into his later years when he was bedridden and hard of hearing, he still maintained time to give a ‘nugget’ of wisdom to a young Māori that might happen to come by.
-Acts like these earned him the respect of Nga Puhi chiefs, such as Paerata and Pana-kareao.

-However, some thought he could have improved his contributions.
-The Waitangi Commission's 'Muriwhenua Land Report' rather condescendingly said - "William Puckey was an honest man, and a fluent Māori speaker, but he was more of a faithful artisan than a wordsmith.
-He was a layman throughout his missionary service, being neither admitted to the diaconate nor ordained as a priest.
-His use of the Māori language left good scope for improvement, in our view, and as for legal draftsmanship his deeds were in urgent need of repair".

-But Puckey's own writings are often very insightful, and well seasoned with illuminating metaphor.
-Puckey recorded a letter he had received from a Māori correspondent in the 'Missionary Register' in 1836, that said "the Holy Spirit has begun to dig at the top of my heart, but works downward very slowly.
-He seems to stand in need of a spade".